ahmadrosid/acm/README.md

 # acm

-Auto commit your git changes using OpenAI GPT-3.
+Stop thinking about commit message.
+Let OpenAI GPT-3 handle your commit message, and auto-commit your git changes.

 ## Install